M.A., M.Phil., Ph.D., Columbia Unversity

 - "The Czar of Brinkmanship."
 Foreign Affairs.
 5 May 2014.

-- "The Emerging Powers and Global Governance: Why the BRICS Matter." (with Leslie Elliot Armijo) in Robert Looney, ed., Handbook of Emerging Economies (Routledge, 2014).
+- "The Emerging Powers and Global Governance: Why the BRICS Matter," (with L.E.
+Armijo) in Robert Looney, ed., Handbook of Emerging Economies (Routledge, 2014).

 - "Building the New World Order BRIC by BRIC" The European Financial Review (Febuary - March 2011).